Kraego/STM32-Minigame/README.md

 ## Project Idea

-Goal of the Project ist the development of a mini game.
+Goal of the Project was the development of a mini game.
 The game is described below.

-The following hardware of the STM32L476G-DISCO Board board is used:
+The following hardware of the STM32L476G-DISCOVERY Board is used:
 * Joystick
   * **up, down**: configuration,
   * **right, left**: led flashing replication (green: right, red: left)